bebenboim/ssbrowser/README.md

-# boimbrowser
+# Selenium Python Class
-Simple automation browser for python and selenium
+Simple class for automation browser for python and selenium .